Why Proper Bookkeeping is Crucial for Business Success

 Tax Ease: Accurate Filing and Audit Protection

 Properly managed books will greatly reduce stress during tax time, reducing your workload and the workload for your tax preparer (which may reduce the fees they charge).
 A professional bookkeeper should provide you with an annual tax packet with all the information your preparer needs.
-The work you should have to do is securely forward the tax packet to your tax preparer.
+And they should support answering questions so you aren’t on your own during tax time.
+Ideally, your only job is to securely forward the tax packet to your tax preparer.

 Filing Returns Accurately